L2-Lagrange/Simple-LM1875-sound-system/README.md

 # Simple-LM1875-sound-system
 <p align="center"><strong>Introduction</strong></p>
 Below is my design for a simple, modular LM1875 bridge-tied-load (BTL) sound system.
 It is a practical analog amplifier system that is easy to build, has great performance, runs from a wide variety of DC power supplies, and makes for a great analog system design learning project.
 The core system is the power amplifier board, but I also provided information on the receiver I used for this version of the build.
-In this document I sometimes reiterate things I believe are important.

 <p align="center">